Find the reference book : UGC NET Computer Science Reference Books

 Elective – 5:

 Over 4000 previous years' objective questions upto December 2015 have been covered chapter wise.
 Some specific facts have been covered in a box and through pictures for better understanding.
 The book also contains last four years' (2012-2015) Solved Papers of UGC NET Management Paper II & III to help candidates understand the recent exam pattern.
 Also various types of objective questions based on the latest examination pattern to help the candidates get familiar with the new examination pattern have been provided in the book.
-At the end of the book, five Practice Papers for both Paper II & III have
+At the end of the book, five Practice Papers for both Paper II & III have been given for thorough practice and self-analysis for the upcoming examination.
+This book is equally useful for various State Eligibility Tests as well.

-As the book has been designed according to the latest examination pattern of UGC Management Paper II
+As the book has been designed according to the latest examination pattern of UGC Management Paper II & III, it for sure will help the aspirants climb up the ladder to success.

 This comprehensive book is specially developed for the candidates of CBSE-UGC-NET Exam (For Compulsory Paper-I)—50 Practice Test Papers (Solved).
 This book includes Test Papers (Solved) for the purpose of practice of questions based on the latest pattern of the examination.
 Detailed Explanatory Answers have also been provided for the selected questions for Better Understanding of the Candidates